 Laura Moss 1858-1923

-The daughter of Martha Moss, Laura was born in Horsley Woodhouse, Derbyshire, in 1858, and baptised on 5th August 1860 at St Clement’s Church in Horsley.
+The daughter of Martha Moss, Laura was born at Horsley Woodhouse, Derbyshire, in 1858, and baptised on 5th August 1860 at St Clement’s Church in Horsley.
 She lived with her mother and grandparents on Wood Lane, Horsley Woodhouse, and the diary of her grandfather Joseph Moss recorded that at the time of the 1871 census Laura was working as an errand girl.

 By 1877 Laura was working as a framework knitter and on 24 December 1877 she married William Hunt at Horsley Church.
 Joseph recorded in his diary that on 2 March 1878 Laura gave birth to twins, but that one died soon after it was born, and the other died a few days after.
 Their third child Selina was born on 24 February 1879 but on 21 September 1880 Joseph recorded that ‘Selina Infant Daughter of William & Laura Hunt of Wood Lane Died of Theething.’
 Laura and William went on to have six more children, and lived at 37 Thorpe’s Road, Heanor.